lucasgcb/skeleton/README.md

 * Have it stream off Youtube.
 * Set permissions so not anybody can turn off your Tiny Tim mix or adjust the volume to under 300% without being allowed to.
 * Make Command parsing less/not retarded.
-* Make a queue system so it can be more aware of what it is going to do and less ghetto, of course.
+* Make an audio queue system so it can be more aware of what it is going to do, and less ghetto of course.

 Features to Implement: